Willie Calhoun Player Props: Yankees vs. Rays

-After batting .323 with two home runs, three walks and five RBI in his past 10 games, Willie Calhoun and the New York Yankees take on the Tampa Bay Rays (who will hand the ball to Javy Guerra) at 1:40 PM ET on Sunday.
+The New York Yankees, including Willie Calhoun (batting .286 in his past 10 games, with two home runs, three walks and five RBI), take on starting pitcher Drew Rasmussen and the Tampa Bay Rays at Yankee Stadium, Thursday at 7:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Rays.
+He had a hitless performance in his most recent game (0-for-1) against the Athletics.

 Willie Calhoun Game Info & Props vs. the Rays